BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 output: html_document
 ---

 Our mammalian genome annotation tutorial includes scripts and a snakemake workflow that facilitates end-to-end genome annotation using a config file.
-This pipeline expects specific directory strucutre and for specific programs to be installed.
+This pipeline expects specific directory structure and for specific programs to be installed.

 ### Plug and Chug